 Choose a primary use case in your experience and model it by creating a flow.
 Save the flow.

-Construct a frequency histogram in Distribution View of how many times your users complete this flow in a given period of time.
-If your hypothesis is a daily or weekly frequency, your frequency histogram should be over at least 30 days.
+Use your new flow property in Distribution View to construct a frequency histogram of how many times your users complete this flow in a given period of time.
+If your hypothesis is a daily or weekly frequency, your histogram should be over at least 30 days.